After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Watson finished the season with 1,699 passing yards, 19 touchdowns, and 8 interceptions.
 He also rushed for 269 yards and 2 touchdowns.
 While his star receiver DeAndre Hopkins led the league in touchdown receptions.

-Despite Watson and Hopkins offensive output, the Texans finished the 2017 season with a 4-12 record, the team’s only losing season under Bill O’Brien to date.
-Houston have since recorded back to back 10+ win seasons, securing consecutive division titles in the AFC South.
+Despite Watson and Hopkins offensive output, the Texans finished the 2017 season with a 4-12 record, the team’s only losing season under Bill O’Brien up until 2020.
+Houston bounced back to record consecutive AFC South titles with two 10+ win seasons.

 Still got some burning questions about the Houston Texans?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!